gwleuverink/bundle/docs/introduction.md

 ## How it works

 Bundle facilitates JavaScript imports inside Blade using [Bun](https://bun.sh){:target="\_blank"}.

-Bun does all the heavy lifting, Bundle provides the glue between Blade and injects your imports on the client side.
+Bun does all the heavy lifting.
+Bundle provides the glue between Blade and Bun and injects your imports on the client side.

-The <x-import /> component bundles your import on the fly using Bun and renders a script tag in place.
+The <x-import /> component bundles your import on the fly and renders a script tag in place.

 ```html
 <x-import module="apexcharts" as="ApexCharts" />